ParadropLabs/Paradrop/apidocs/updates.md

   the running container, these can be used to specify configuration options or secrets for the application at install time.
 - host_config: object, used to request settings such as port bindings.
+- external_image: string, name of Docker image.
+If this field is set, the router will attempt to pull the image.
 - net: object, used to configure the chute's network environment, particularly wireless settings.
 - systemDir: (default: /paradrop) directory inside the chute that can